syncfusion-content/windowsforms-docs/WindowsForms/SyntaxEditor/Editing.md

 ## Context menu options

-EditControl has a built-in context menu which is enabled, by default.
-This context menu allows you to edit the contents, and open or create a new file.
+Provides a built-in context menu that allows you to edit the contents, and open or create a new file.
 It includes some advanced features like indent selection, comment selection, adding bookmarks and much more.

 ### Default context menu options